oegedijk/explainerdashboard/docs/source/explainers.rst

 target
 ------

-Name of the target variable
+Name of the target variable.
+By default the name of the pd.Series ``y`` is used

 labels
 ------